pdsullivan/blog/_posts/2014-10-06-api-angularjs-tutorial.markdown

 ![]({{ site.url }}{{ site.baseurl }}/assets/angularjslogo.png)

-I recently was sitting in jury duty with nothing to do so I made a little AngularJS app that calls to the github api.
+Early last week I was sitting in jury duty with nothing to do so I made a little AngularJS app that calls to the github api.
 I chose the github api because it is a nice api that has open data that you can call cross domain and you can get allot of useful data without logging in with a user.

 First I used Bower to install my packages I will most likely use Bootstrap, AngularJS, fontawesome, and octicons.